-Sentiment study shows why banks should tailor services to specific cultural needs
+Why banks should tailor services to specific needs

 More and more people are using their mobile phones to do their everyday banking.
 In the United Arab Emirates (UAE) with internet penetration at 92 percent, approximately 80 percent of consumers prefer to do some part of their banking on their smartphones, computers and tablets.
 It is not surprising then that many UAE banking customers also use social media to compliment and complain about their banks.